1. Advice Process

 Tokenlog is a great tool to curate most relevant proposals, but it doesn’t work so well to pick one single winner.
 For that reason, the runoff processes from Tokenlog are hosted on Snapshot using Quadratic Ranked Choice Voting.

-The TEC uses Quadratic Voting and Quadratic Ranked Choice Voting.
-Only TECH token holders can submit proposals. (soon to be TEC token holders)
+The TEC typically uses Quadratic Voting and Quadratic Ranked Choice Voting; however, Quadratic Voting is temporarily unavailable until an identity solution can be implemented. .
+Only TEC token holders can submit proposals.

 Support Required - the percentage of yes votes needed to pass a proposal.